ARPA-SIMC/CRITERIA1D/README.md

 # CRITERIA-1D/GEO
 CRITERIA-1D is a soil water balance model simulating one-dimensional water fluxes, crop development and crop water needs.
 The soil and crop parameters can be defined at different level of detail.
 It requires as input daily agro-meteorological data: minimum and maximum air temperature, total precipitation and, if available, data of hypodermic watertable depth to estimate the capillary rise.

-The output is stored in a SQLite database and can be managed on csv file, shapefile or raster data by CriteriaOutput tool.
+The output is stored in a SQLite database and can be exported to csv, shapefile or raster data using the CriteriaOutput tool.

 ## CRITERIA GEO
 CRITERIA-GEO is a GIS interface for managing geographical input/output of CRITERIA-1D model: crop map, soil map, meteorological grid and computation units map.
 A computation unit is defined as a different combination of crop, soil and meteo data.